 - Students can utilize study notes provided by quality training providers, however, it is not recommended to make use of multiple reference materials at the same time which would only add to the confusion due to their visibly different approach to the subject matter.
 It would be much better to utilize one set of material, preferably PRM

-- It would be much better to utilize one set of material, preferably PRM Handbook as the primary preparatory material.
-Students need to ensure that they have attempted all of the study questions and sample exam questions during preparation which would help tackle the actual exam with the greater amount of confidence in their abilities.
+- It would be much better to utilize one set of materials, preferably the PRM Handbook as the primary preparatory material.
+Students need to ensure that they have attempted all of the study questions and sample exam questions during preparation which would help tackle the actual exam with a greater amount of confidence in their abilities.

 - It goes without saying that the nature of preparation strategy would largely depend on individual approach and level of knowledge of a student but there are some things worth keeping in mind while deciding on the most effective approach to preparation.